 Once you arrive at the Temple of Time, run inside and you will see a shining Goddess Statue.
 Whenever you have four or more Spirit Orbs, you can find a Goddess Statue and pray to it.
 As a trade for four Spirit Orbs, you can upgrade your Stamina Vessel, or you can get a Heart Container.
 Either one is a good choice at this point.

 After communicating with the statue, the Old Man will call out from atop the Temple of Time.
 Go outside and climb up to the top of the Temple.
 One method is to go to the front of the temple, and then from outside, face it, and then climb the corner on your left.
 Run over and speak with the Old Man, who will reveal a bit more about what the heck is going on in the world.
-He will then finally give Link the Paraglider, allowing Link to finally get off of the Great Plateau.
+He will then finally give Link the Paraglider, allowing you to finally leave the Great Plateau.

 After the cut-scene, two new Main Quests open up in your Adventure Log.
 The first one is Destroy Ganon, which is the last thing that you will need to do in the main quest.
 Technically, you can venture directly to Hyrule Castle now and take on the final boss.
 However, we are far from prepared to do so, but the game does give you this option.
 The other Main Quest is to Seek Out Impa, and that is where we will go in the next chapter.

 Also note, amiibo are now free to use.
 The option to use them will need to be turned on in the settings menu.
 You will need to switch to the amiibo ‘rune’, aim at an acceptable place on the ground, and then tap the amiibo to use it.
-All amiibos that exist will grant some kind of reward and can be used once per real life day, each, although only amiibo related to the Zelda franchise give better (or exclusive) rewards.
+All amiibos that exist will grant some kind of reward and can be used once per real life day, each, although only amiibo related to the Zelda franchise give the exclusive rewards.
 The exception is the Wolf Link amiibo; if he dies he may not be summoned again for another day, but otherwise he can be summoned as many times as you like.
-For more information, see the Breath of the Wild Amiibo wiki.
+For more information, see the Breath of the Wild Amiibo wiki page.